 There are basically two types of workflows you can create in Nintex, Site workflows and List workflows.

 Here we will discuss how we can create a simple list workflow using Nintex.
-For this I have created a simple custom list in my sharepoint online office 365 site.
+For this, I have created a simple custom list in my sharepoint online office 365 site.
 Now open your list in the browser and then from the ribbon click on Nintex Workflow in the settings section as shown in the below:

 Since I am using a trial version, it is displaying me the license information to buy the product.
 Just click on “Go to the designer” button.
 This will open the Workflow Gallery.
-Here it will give option to Create a new workflow as well as it display all the workflows attached to the list.
+Here it will give the option to Create a new workflow as well as it displays all the workflows attached to the list.
 You can also select the existing workflow, edit or delete existing workflows.

 Click on the Create New list workflow button to start creating a new workflow.

 Then it will open the workflow designer.
 Here in the left side, it displays various workflow Actions category wise and in the Ribbon, we can see various buttons like Save, Publish, New Open, Import, Export, Settings etc. And in the center of the page, you can see the start and stop flow chart kind symbol.

 Inside the start and stop we can add our actions.

 Before starting anything from the ribbon click on the Settings button which will open the Settings page.
 Here we can give a name for the workflow, as well as a description.
 We can also give our Task list and History list.
 Then we can choose the start option for the workflow.
 For this demo I have just chosen to start the workflow manually like below:

 In this particular example, we will add 2/3 actions to the workflow.
 First, drag and drop a Log to History List action, then drag and drop an Update List item action and below to this again add a Log to History List action.
 It should look like below: